ESL Frequently Asked Questions

 Pickering College is located on a beautiful 42-acre campus just 45 minutes north of Toronto in Newmarket, Ontario.
 Our majestic buildings speak to the history and tradition of Pickering College, and with regular investments and upgrades, we continue to provide leading edge learning spaces for our students.

 What is the city of Newmarket like?

 The Town of Newmarket has a population of 87,000, with both small town charm and big city conveniences.
 The close proximity to Toronto makes it attractive to business and citizens.
-A gentle blend of land-uses makes Newmarket a perfect location for young families and professionals alike.
 Its proximity to the Holland River Trail System and Fairy Lake allows for recreational, cultural and arts activities.
 The Town of Newmarket is the home of York Regional Headquarters, and the Southlake Regional Health Centre.

 What is the nearest airport and how long does it take from the airport to your school?